-Having attended community college in Maryland, when looking for a four-year institution to transfer to, Bri, who is also first-generation college student, worried she wouldn’t experience the same level of support or sense of belonging she felt there.
-Luckily for her, Rider’s dedicated staff made her feel at home before she even arrived.
+When looking for a four-year institution to transfer to, Barone, who is a native of Baltimore, MD, worried she wouldn’t experience the same level of support or sense of belonging she felt at her Maryland community college.
+Luckily, Rider’s dedicated staff made her feel at home before she even arrived.
 She notes that the support she received while navigating the transfer admission process was “incredibly warm, friendly and unforgettable.”
-Additionally, Bri was awarded Rider’s Transfer Trustee Scholarship, a prestigious full-tuition scholarship given to only three top students who transfer from community colleges.
+Additionally, she was awarded Rider’s Transfer Trustee Scholarship, a full-tuition scholarship awarded to only three top students who transfer from a community college.

 The Transfer Trustee Scholarship was the most wonderful gift my family and I could have received.
 Without it, I would not have been able to continue in higher education, be as involved on campus as I was and obtain my degree.”

 After arriving on campus, Barone quickly settled into all that Rider had to offer and became actively involved in various campus organizations.
 Notably, she served as the 2021-22 international vice president of Phi Theta Kappa (PTK), an international honor society.
 As part of her work, she and fellow members worked to launch the CCsmart (Community College Smart) initiative, which works to remove the stigma that surrounds attending community colleges.
 The initiative worked to provide students with reliable information about the positive aspects and opportunities of attending a community college, and other available resources.